 Coping With Mental Health Issues During Pregnancy

-Pregnancy places an exceptional strain on you physically and emotionally, which may create an additional drain on your emotional resources.
+• Pregnancy is an exceptional situation, physically and emotionally, which may create an additional drain on your emotional resources.

-Once you receive sufficient support, are kind to yourself, and have an awareness of your strengths, you will recognize what path is right for you.
+• With sufficient support, kindness to yourself, and an awareness of your strengths, you will recognize what path is right for you.

-💪 Do I have what it takes?
+💪 What am I good at?
 Strengths Finder Test

 Emotionally Drained… and Expecting

 You may have gone through a lot recently and have had more on your plate than usual.
-Or perhaps you feel as if you lost all joy in life.
+Or perhaps you feel as if you have lost your joy.
+Maybe you feel down from time to time.

-Or maybe you have had a mental health diagnosis for a while.
+Or maybe you have been living with a mental health diagnosis for a while.

+Perhaps your emotional exhaustion stems from your empathetic nature.
 Are you intuitive about the feelings of others?
-You easily sense what they are going through and bear some of their burdens?
-This can lead to exhaustion, causing you not to feel like yourself.
+Do you sense what they are going through and bear some of their burdens?
+This can lead to mental exhaustion, causing you not to feel like yourself.

-A pregnancy may deeply impact your intuitions and upset your emotional balance.
-Concern and elation can continually alternate.
+Pregnancy is a profound experience.
+For many women, this brings their emotions out of balance.
+Concern and elation can alternate from one moment to the next.
 This teeter-totter of emotions in early pregnancy is mainly caused by hormones.
 It is completely normal.
-The changes in hormone levels can lead to tiredness and nausea, as well as a lack of joy and rumination.
+The changes in hormone levels can lead to tiredness and nausea, as well as rumination and a lack of joy.

 👍 Fortunately this usually only lasts a few weeks.

-This emotional roller coaster can be particularly challenging for women who are easily feel out of kilter — especially if the pregnancy had been unintended.
+This emotional roller coaster can be particularly challenging for women who quickly feel out of kilter — especially if the pregnancy has been unintended.

-⛅️ You may be experiencing antepartum depression.
-If you are going through a dark valley which seems to know no end, you might find it helpful to read Depression During Pregnancy – Causes and Solutions.
+⛅️ Some women face prenatal depression.
+If you are experiencing an emotional low to an extent that feels unprecedented, you might find it helpful to read Depression During Pregnancy – Causes and Solutions.

 👥 Pregnant: How does my personality type affect my pregnancy?
 Take the Personality Test